 1. Set up a play area near your school area.
 This way the toddler can entertain herself for short periods of time (and I mean SHORT) while still being near you.

 2. Always try to keep your toddler part of the mix.
 Even when they are playing, they are listening to what is going on around them.
 Once I had older kids and a toddler, I was amazed at how much that toddler was learning and remembering just by being in the same room while we did our lessons.

 3. Don't be afraid to utilize your older children.
 If you need to spend some serious one-on-one time with another one of your students, see if an older sibling will take a turn with the toddler (or baby!).
 You can set up 1/2 hour turns with the toddler and different siblings.
 This way it is fun for everyone.
 If that doesn't work, hopefully your toddler still takes a nap and you can hit it hard at that time.

 4. Make sure they aren't hungry.
 Nothing is worse than just getting started with a lesson and having your toddler begging you for food.
 Take care of that before you're ready to start.

 It is a hectic time of life, but it doesn't have to be horrible.
-When homeschooling with babies and toddlers, you will have to practice the virtue of patience, but, hey, that's not a bad thing to do either!
+Homeschooling with babies and toddlers will allow you to practice the virtue of patience, but, hey, that's not a bad thing to do, right?
 Realize that this phase will not last forever.
 Enlist the help you need and don't set expectations too high.
 Try hard to enjoy this unique time of your life.